x676f64/secureum-mind_map/content/7. Audit Findings 101/Not using upgrade safe contracts in `FsToken` inheritance.md

 However, the contracts `ERC20Snapshot`, `ERC20Mintable` and `ERC20Burnable` in the inheritance chain of FsToken are not imported from the upgrade safe library `@openzeppelin/contracts-ethereum-package` but instead from `@openzeppelin/contracts`.

-1. Recommendation: Use the upgrades safe library in this case will ensure the inheritance from Initializable and the other contracts is always linearized as expected by the compiler.
+### Recommendation:
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of Futureswap V2](https://blog.openzeppelin.com/futureswap-v2-audit/)
+Use the upgrades safe library in this case will ensure the inheritance from Initializable and the other contracts is always linearized as expected by the compiler.
 ___
 ## Slide Screenshot
 ![081.png](../../images/7.%20Audit%20Findings%20101/081.png)